-Benjamin’s expertise includes drafting and prosecuting domestic and international patent applications, conducting noninfringement and invalidity studies, and providing strategic counseling.
+Benjamin’s practice includes drafting and prosecuting domestic and international patent applications, conducting noninfringement and invalidity studies, and providing strategic counseling.
 He maintains an active pro bono practice and has helped several Afghan allies receive asylum in the U.S.

 Prior to joining Morrison Foerster, Benjamin gained extensive experience as a systems engineer and patent agent in the semiconductor industry.
 He led a team to design, quantify, and implement a source system for ion implantation of exotic materials in high-volume computer chip manufacturing, significantly increasing chip efficiency, and received an award recognizing outstanding execution.
 As a patent agent, he conducted patentability and freedom to operate analyses, and made patent filing and renewal recommendations to manage a large IP portfolio.